alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/rendering-graphics/rendering-graphics.md

 ### Brushes and Pens

-You can draw geometry with different stroke and fill styles provided by <xref:Alternet.Drawing.Brush> and <xref:Alternet.Drawing.Pen> objects:
+You can draw geometry with different stroke and fill styles provided by the <xref:Alternet.Drawing.Brush> and <xref:Alternet.Drawing.Pen> objects:

 ![](images/drawing-sample-brushes-pens.png)

 Below are the parts of the API responsible for different pen stroke styles:
-- Solid lines: create an object of the <xref:Alternet.Drawing.Pen> class with a constructor which takes a
+- Solid lines: create an object of the <xref:Alternet.Drawing.Pen> class with a constructor that takes a
   <xref:Alternet.Drawing.Color> and line thickness value.
-- Dashed lines: create an object of the <xref:Alternet.Drawing.Pen> class with a constructor which takes a
+- Dashed lines: create an object of the <xref:Alternet.Drawing.Pen> class with a constructor that takes a
   <xref:Alternet.Drawing.PenDashStyle>, or set the <xref:Alternet.Drawing.Pen.DashStyle%2A> property.
 - <xref:Alternet.Drawing.LineCap> and <xref:Alternet.Drawing.LineJoin> enumerations provide different line cap and line join styles.